-An existing prior authorization does not need an addendum to be eligible for telemedicine/telehealth delivery.
+An existing prior authorization does not need an addendum to be eligible for telehealth delivery.
 Requirements for reimbursement are otherwise unchanged from the Medicaid Behavioral Health Services Provider Manual.

-Beginning From March 20, 2020 through October 31, 2020 January 31, 2021, LDH issued approval for MCOs to extend existing PAs for OP-SUD treatment services that reach the end of the authorization period during the COVID-19 declared emergency, IF a prior authorization (PA) is required by the recipient's MCO for OP-SUD treatment services Beginning November 1, 2020 February 1, 2021 PAs will return to each MCO's standard operating procedure.
+Beginning From March 20, 2020 through October 31, 2020 January 31, 2021, LDH issued approval for MCOs to extend existing PAs for services that reach the end of the authorization period during the COVID-19 declared emergency, IF a prior authorization (PA) is required by the recipient's MCO for licensed mental health practitioner services.
+Beginning November 1, 2020 February 1, 2021 PAs will return to each MCO's standard operating procedure.
 MCOs may request documentation from providers to be aware of continuation of services, any needs for continued service continuity, or perhaps even needs to expand service coordination.
 New requests should follow standard processes in place with the recipient's MCO.